All tickets should be purchased online in advance, and will be issued electronically via email.

 - Clearly defined areas for activities and events incorporating social distancing.

 Clearly defined areas, informed by social distancing, will be outlined for audience members.

 All craft/activities will include dedicated spaces for participants, informed by social distancing.

 Brewhouse staff will be on hand to closely monitor audience numbers.

 Hand sanitisation stations will be available.

-Regular classes will return to The Brewhouse, from January 2021.
+Regular classes will return to The Brewhouse from June 2021.

 The rules for these classes vary slightly, depending on whether you're attending an art class or a physical activity.